 Recreation

-The Iowa Speedway is one of our most popular attractions and draws people from throughout the Midwest and the country.
-Designed by NASCAR Champion Rusty Wallace, the 7/8 mile tri-oval race track attracts America’s top racers and team, hosting the biggest events in racing – IndyCar, NASCAR, ARCA, and USAC!
-The Iowa Speedway, one of Iowa’s biggest attractions for fun, family, and fast cars!
+The Iowa Speedway is one of our most popular attractions, drawing people from throughout the Midwest and the country.
+Designed by NASCAR Champion Rusty Wallace, the 7/8 mile tri-oval race track attracts America’s top racers and teams, hosting the biggest events in racing – IndyCar, NASCAR, ARCA, and USAC!
+The Iowa Speedway is one of Iowa’s biggest attractions for fun, family, and fast cars!

 The Valle Drive-In is another iconic landmark.
 Built in 1949, it is one of the oldest standing drive in theater in Central Iowa.
 The Valle Drive-In provides families with a one-of-a-kind entertainment!